Neveix/voxelcore-rideable-api/docs/en/tutorial.md

 Right-click again to unmount and drop back to the ground.

 ## Next Steps
-Now that you have a working vehicle, you can add:

-- Custom models and textures
-- Sound effects for mounting/unmounting
-- Speed and steering controls
-- Multi-seat support
-- Inventory access (crouch + interact)

 Now that you understand the basics, you can explore the complete API reference: